spacebarchat/docs/docs/setup/server/index.md

 For this guide, we assume you're familar with the terminal.

-We do **not** recommend or support running Fosscord using services such as Ngrok, Heroku or other 'free' hosting providers.
+We do **not** recommend or support running Fosscord using services such as Ngrok or Heroku.
 You **must** have access to a terminal for this guide.

+We do not recommend using Windows to run Fosscord.

 ## Dependencies

 -   [Git](https://git-scm.com/)
 -   [NodeJS](https://nodejs.org).
 Version 16+
 -   [Python](https://www.python.org/).
 Version 3+.
 Make sure this is executable via `python` in your terminal.
     (See: `python-is-python3` package)
 -   On Linux: `gcc`/`g++`.
 Packaged with `build-essential` on Debian/Ubuntu and `base-devel` on Arch.
 -   On Windows: [Visual Studio](https://visualstudio.microsoft.com/) (**NOT** VSCode) with the `Desktop development with C++` package.
+    You do not need the full Visual Studio install, the build tools are fine.

 ## Setup